ctrueden/equilibrium/_pages/events/case-01e01.md

 ---
 title: "[01e01] The Ultimate Showdown of Stone"
 description: >-
-  The agents interview the victim's employer, and investigate the Beastly Arena.
+  The agents interview the victim's employer, and investigate the Beastly Colosseum.
 datestamp: 50-03-10/01
 when: AC50 Solis 10
 session-number: 1